-I have often said that you could have all the money in the world, but if you have no time it is useless.
-Alternatively, having a lot of time and no money is also problematic.
-More than a decade ago, for my nephew Kaden’s first birthday, I bought him one common share of the Walt Disney Company.
+I have often said that you could have all the money in the world, but if you have no time, it is useless.
+Alternatively, having a lot of time and no money is problematic, too.
+More than14 years ago, for my nephew Kaden’s first birthday, I bought him one common share of the Walt Disney Company (DIS).
 Being his godfather and uncle, I wanted to do something special that he could keep forever and imprint the value of investing — hopefully.

 A long time ago, I had the opportunity to meet David Chilton, author of The Wealthy Barber.
 One of his philosophies was to save 10 per cent of your pre-tax income.
-According to Statistics Canada, the average Canadian makes $55,806 a year; however, this is greatly affected by age, education and other factors.
+According to the November 2020 Statistics Canada website, the average Canadian makes $57,200 a year; however, this can be greatly affected by age, education and other factors.

 If we tried to follow The Wealthy Barber and save nearly 10 per cent of one’s pre-tax income, what could this amount to over time?
-Given the low interest rate environment, I used a 6.5 per cent compound return for the table below.
-This assumes no withdrawals from the portfolio.
+Given the low interest rate environment, I used a 6.5 per cent annual compound return for the following table.
+This assumes no withdrawals from the portfolio: